How To Further Maximize The Profit and Performance of Your Trading Systems By Trading Multiple Non-Correlated Trading Strategies Simultaneously

 The traditional way of limiting this kind of risk is to reduce position size.
 The problem with this is that by reducing position size, you have less of your portfolio invested at any one time.
 Your overall profitability will likely suffer if you have too much cash out of the market.

 The solution to this is to add additional non-correlated trading systems.
 Instead of trading just two, trade three, four or five systems simultaneously.
 This will not only reduce your per-company corporate risk further, but it will also give you additional opportunities for profit and keep your portfolio working for you.

 Another kind of risk we need to plan for is the temporary non-performance of your systems.
 Even the best systems will experience short periods of underperformance.
 After all, one thing your backtesting can’t test is the future!

-By combining multiple, non-correlated systems, each with their own entry and exit strategies, you’re diversifying your risk from the occasional underperformance.
-If you were ‘all in’ with one strategy, that underperformance would be a big deal, but with four systems, the distribution of the periods of underperformance almost guarantees these events will be spread out and only become minor annoyances.
+By combining multiple, non-correlated trading systems, each with their own entry and exit strategies, you’re diversifying your risk from the occasional underperformance.
+If you were ‘all in’ with one strategy, that underperformance would be a big deal, but with four trading systems, the distribution of the periods of underperformance almost guarantees these events will be spread out and only become minor annoyances.